-Driving Instructors have Cognitive Load Theory nailed
+Driving Instructors have Cognitive Load Theory nailed!

 Imagine the driving instructor that starts the very first driving lesson with; “Ok, I’d like you to overtake the car in front using mirror – signal – manoeuvre.
 And that, my friend, is how you overtake!”
 Though they don’t realise it, driving instructors have Cognitive Load Theory nailed!

 Driving instructors are teachers

-Driving instructors know full well that their students need to master all three skills in isolation first (mirror, signal and manoeuvre), before they can be combined into one process and then, later on, through varied and frequent practice, one smooth process, and then, later still, one smooth process that can be combined with other skills.
+Driving instructors know full well that their students need to master all three skills (mirror, signal, and manoeuvre) in isolation first before they can be combined into one process.
+Then, later on, through varied and frequent practice, one smooth process.
+Later still, one smooth process that can be combined with other skills.
 So, this 5 stage sequence is worth considering as a front door into CLT.

 The Cognitive Load Theory Learning Sequence